mloop/nhlbi_funded_studies/README.md

 # Limitations

 * Only 5,000 records (of ~7,000) were downloaded, based upon restrictions in the NIH Reporter system
+    * Records were sorted alphabetically by last name of primary investigatory.
+This approach likely differentially excluded particular ethnic groups.
 * Only *funded* grants are included, limiting our ability to make causal inferences about what would improve *your* grant.
 It's like if we were trying to study a disease using only case series.
 The information is helpful, but incomplete.

 # Contributing